Buying tickets

 • Create a trip, name it, and link your pass to it.

-• Enter your passport number (and make sure to take your passport with you as you can be required to show it with your Interrail pass) and choose your first day of travel to activate your pass.
+• Enter your passport number (and make sure to take your passport with you as you can be required to show it with your pass) and choose your first day of travel to activate your pass.

 You are now ready to plan your journey: